Lamden/docs/docs/migration/transactions.md

 # Transaction Changes
 There have been very few changes to to way transaction work from legacy Lamden to Arko.
-If your dapps was creating or parsing transactions on legacy Lamden it should have no issues doing the same on Arko, with one exception.
+If your Dapps was creating or parsing transactions on legacy Lamden it should have no issues doing the same on Arko, with one exception.

 ## No Timestamp
 Transactions no long have the `timestamp` property in their metadata.